Solehah Yaacob

-Solehah Yaacob is a Malaysian linguist, academic and author who serves as Professor of Arabic linguistics at the International Islamic University Malaysia (IIUM).
+Solehah Yaacob is a Malaysian linguist, academic and author who had served as Professor of Arabic linguistics at the International Islamic University Malaysia (IIUM) until April 2026.
 Recognised for her scholarly work on Arabic grammatical philosophy and the historical development of the language, she has contributed several studies examining the relationship between Arabic, civilisation and Islamic intellectual heritage.
 Her work is frequently associated with IIUM’s broader intellectual project of integrating Islamic values within contemporary academic disciplines.

+Solehah Yaacob is widely known for a series of controversial pseudohistorical claims.
+Her claims include that ancient Malays could fly and taught the Chinese "flying kung fu", that ancient Romans have learned shipbuilding techniques from Malays, and that the abundance of iron ore in ancient Kedah resulted of meteor strikes.
+In August 2026, IIUM confirmed that it had terminated Solehah's employment with effect from 27 April and that she was no longer permitted to identify herself as a professor or claim any official affiliation with the university.

 Early life and education

 Solehah was born in Pasir Mas, Kelantan and pursued all her tertiary education at IIUM.
 After completing a bachelor’s degree in the Arabic language and literature and a master’s degree in Teaching Arabic as a Second Language, she earned a PhD in Arabic linguistics.
 Her doctoral dissertation examined the historical evolution of the classical theory of ʿamal, a cornerstone of Arabic grammatical analysis.

 Academic career

-Solehah began her career at IIUM in 1995 and steadily advanced through academic ranks, being appointed full professor in 2020.
-At the Kulliyyah of Islamic Revealed Knowledge and Human Sciences, she has taught courses on Arabic grammar, semantics, pragmatics, historical linguistics and comparative linguistic theory.
+Solehah began her career at IIUM in 1995 and later becoming full professor in 2020.
+At the Kulliyyah of Islamic Revealed Knowledge and Human Sciences, she taught courses on Arabic grammar, semantics, pragmatics, historical linguistics and comparative linguistic theory.

-Beyond teaching, she has contributed to research administration and scholarly dissemination.
-As editor-in-chief of the Journal of Arabic Language Specialized Research (J-ALSR), she has overseen publications on contemporary and classical debates in Arabic linguistics.
+Solehah also works as the editor-in-chief of the Journal of Arabic Language Specialized Research (J-ALSR) and has overseen publications on contemporary and classical debates in Arabic linguistics.
 She has also collaborated with Dewan Bahasa dan Pustaka (DBP), IIIT and other national research bodies on Arabic language studies and the Islamisation of the human sciences.